 This is an edited extract

 The house looks smaller from this height, as if it’s squatting under the sky like a toadstool.
+The back yard and the plot behind it are laid out like a drawing, the perimeter fence a thick pencil line.

 Below this cluster of roofs are all the people I ever loved.